mobius-looper/mobius3/web/circularlabs/content/docs/transport.md

 This is different than old Mobius behavior where if a track used SyncMode=Out and there was already an OutSyncMaster, it would switch to using *Track Sync* instead.

-#### Changing the Transport Master
+#### Changing the Transport Master Track

-When a track becomes the Transport Master it is called being "connected" to the transport.
+The track that is considered the transport master may be changed at any time by sending the *TransportMaster* function to the desired track.
+When that happens, the length of the new connected track determines the transport tempo.
+Even tracks that did not use *Sync Source Master* can request to become the transport master.

+The track may also be *disconnected* from the transport.
+Disconnection may be requested by sending the *TransportMaster* function to a track that is already the transport master.
+In other words, the *TransportMaster* function toggles the state of being the transport master.

+A track may also be disconnected from the transport if the active loop is reset, or if the track switches to a loop that is empty.

+Once a the transport master track is disconnected, another master will be automatically selected if that track is configured with a *Sync Source* of *Master* and it is changed to have an active loop that is not empty.
+This may be done by re-recording an empty loop, or switching from an empty loop to a loop that is not empty.
+This is called making the track "available".
+Only tracks that have *Sync Source* *Master* can be made available.
+A track that does not use *Master* can only become the master by sending it the *TransportMaster* function manually.

+#### Editing the Transport Master Track

 While a track is connected to the transport, changes made to the track that alter it's size may result in a corresponding change to the transport's tempo.
-Not every change to a track will result in a transport tempo change.
+Not every change to
+a track will result in a transport tempo change.
 If you enlarge the track using "rounding" functions like Multiply, InstantMultiply, or Insert, or use forms of quantization, the fundamental beat length of the track